Restorative Nurses Aide

 - Makes rounds with oncoming shifts to ensure the unit is left in good condition.

 - Adheres to polices and procedures of the facility and Department of Nursing.

 - Participates in socialization activities on the unit.

 - Graduate of an accredited school for certified nursing assistant of California.

 - Must have the physical strength to be able to maneuver, transfer and lift patients and residents as required by the set limits per hospital standard.

-- Must be knowledgeable of procedures and techniques involved in administering simple treatments and providing related bedside patient care.
+- Must be knowledgeable of procedures and techniques involved in providing related bedside patient care.